XL LG MD SM XS

 Appeal Tribunal

-The Appeal Tribunal decides initial disputes about eligibility for unemployment (and some temporary disability) insurance benefits.
-If, after you file a claim for UI benefits, you or your employer disagrees with the determination of your eligibility for benefits, you and your employer have the right to file an appeal to the Appeal Tribunal.
+The Appeal Tribunal decides disputes about eligibility for unemployment (and some temporary disability) insurance benefits.
+If a claimant or employer disagrees with the initial benefit determination they may appeal to the Appeal Tribunal, where a hearing on the matter will be held and evidence and testimony taken.

 Average weekly wage